Knowledge Fusion of Large Language Models Via Modular SkillPacks: Results

 \subsection{GraftLLM for Forget-free Learning}

-We evaluate \ourapproach{} in a continual learning setting across seven diverse benchmarks, where \texttt{LLaMA3.1-8B-Instruct} sequentially learns tasks such as code and math.
-Under the same 10\% parameter budget as prior methods like Model Grafting and Model Tailor, \ourapproach{} achieves consistently stronger performance while effectively mitigating forgetting.
-As shown in Table~\ref{tab:continual}, it outperforms existing approaches by an average of 2.1\%, demonstrating the advantages of our \textit{SkillPack}-based design and module-aware compression strategy.
-More deails are in Appendix \ref{app:c1}.
+We evaluate \ourapproach{} in a forget-free learning setting, where \texttt{LLaMA3.1-8B-Instruct} is first trained on code (original task) and then on math (new task), using data generated from stronger source models.
+The final model is evaluated on seven benchmarks in total—four for code and three for math.
+Under the same 10\% parameter budget as prior methods like Model Grafting and Model Tailor, \ourapproach{} delivers consistently stronger performance while mitigating forgetting, outperforming existing approaches by an average of 2.1\% (Tab.~\ref{tab:continual}).
+More deails are in App. \ref{app:c1}.